 Adrian's group is investigating "The function of long non-coding RNAs originating at CpG island promoters" and "The effects of ...

 The Bradley laboratory is a multi-disciplinary environment with a number of parallel research themes.
-One of our core disciplines is ...
+One of our core disciplines is the ...

 The Vallier laboratory studies the basic mechanisms controlling differentiation of human pluripotent cells into pancreas, lung, gut and liver cells.